INformation for Professionals & Parents

 Cost and rebates

-For straightforward cases, between three and six consultations of 60 minutes each is common.
-The gap is $75-$94 per consultation (Sept, 2019).
-This makes the total gap for patients on a mental health care plan approximately $340-$450 for the treatment.
+For straightforward cases, between three and six consultations of 50 minutes each is common.
+The gap is $85-$101 per consultation (May, 2021).

 CBT-I can work well when combined with sleep medication.
 A short course of sleeping tablets can provide immediate relief.
 Then the CBT-I brings about lasting benefit which allows for the medication to be gradually withdrawn.
 At Sleep Matters, we often work with GPs or sleep physicians to implement CBT-I in this context.